 Look Through The Windows

 Now here’s our overview.
-I’m presenting this overview to you in 5 different SCENES or “WINDOWS” you can look through and see what’s happening along the way through the pages of the Bible.
+I’m presenting this overview to you in 5 different SCENES or “WINDOWS” you can look through and see what’s happening during your journey through the pages of the Bible.
 Just imagine you are standing in front of a history panorama or diorama such as can be seen in many museums in large cities.
 Imagine you are strolling along looking at the panoramic museum exhibit through five separate windows.
 The panorama is continuous, but each window you look through as you move along the exhibit shows a different and distinct part of the panorama.

 Scene One opens “in the beginning,” when God created the entire universe, including the earth.
 He also created two individuals, the very first humans.
 There is no definite information in the Bible when all that happened, just that God created everything in the beginning.
 And the Bible doesn’t furnish a lot of detail about how God created all things, just that he did.
 The first humans were a male and a female: Adam and Eve.
 They became the first parents of the entire human species, including the various human races.
 Adam and Eve enjoyed being God’s close friends and working with God in caring for the newly created earth.